 - Video record of the event 8.2.2019 (in English)

-Analysis of the basic income experiment
+Evaluation study of the basic income experiment is underway

 The analysis will include both a register-based study and a phone survey among members of the experimental group and the control group.

-The main goal of the analysis is to help understand how receiving a basic income affects the income and employment status of the participants.
+The main goal is to help understand how receiving a basic income affects the income and employment status of the participants.
 The impact of the basic income on the participants’ general well-being will also be investigated.
 The experimental group of 2,000 persons is compared against a control group comprised of individuals who were not selected for the experimental group.

 - Press release: With the basic income experiment set to finish at year’s end, some details on how the ongoing evaluation study will proceed